 Posted on: Sep 18, 2018, | By Candy, WayKen Marketing Manager

 Most products usually require clear items or materials.
-The use of that particular product can determine the level of clarity needed.
+The use of that particular product of optical prototyping can determine the level of clarity needed.
 Translucency in such parts can be essential in that it can help one distinguish whether an LED is functioning or not.
 You get to notice whether it is on or off.
 Some of the products that require proper optical features include light pipes, displays, and lenses.

 There are different manufacturers out there who deal with the production of clear prototype parts.
 They can come up with clear custom parts that suit your specifications.
 Some of the procedures that can be used in the production of clear custom parts include vacuum casting, injection molding, and rapid prototyping methodologies.
 The method you pick can be determined by the level of clarity needed, timescale, quantities and the complexity of a specific part.
 CNC machining is the perfect option for the low production of very clear prototype parts.